Haris16-code/BJH-OS/CONTRIBUTING_TO_BJH_OS_APPS_MARKET.md

    - Description
    - Screenshots or video
    - **App Live URL** — The URL where your app is hosted for instant access.
-⚠️ Make sure to follow this guide to get your app's live link: <a href="https://github.com/Haris16-code/BJH-OS/blob/main/APP_DEPLOYMENT_GUIDE.md" target="_blank">Click Here</a>.
+⚠️ Make sure to follow this guide to get your app's live link: [Click Here](https://github.com/Haris16-code/BJH-OS/blob/main/APP_DEPLOYMENT_GUIDE.md).
 Apps not following this guide may be rejected.

 4. Submit the update for admin approval.
 5. After approval, the new version replaces the previous one.